rio-ke/workman/Rsync.md

- -z, --compress          compress file data during the transfer -h, --human-readable    output numbers in a human-readable forma -n, --dry-run           perform a trial run with no changes made
+ -z, --compress          compress file data during the transfer -h, --human-readable    output numbers in a human-readable forma -n, --dry-run           perform a trial run with no changes made --delete-excluded       also delete excluded files from dest dirs

 ----